crackybracky/spit-timer/README.md

 i spent about 2 hours on this program, sigh...

 HOW TO USE
-Launch Program
+Launch Program,
-Press any key to start the 15 second timer
-Spit when you hear the bullsquid attack sound
+press any key to start the 15 second timer, spit when you hear the bullsquid attack sound, have fun!
-Have fun!

 Press CTRL+C then N to pause, Y to exit. :D
 If you are running the .bat and not the .exe, you need a spit.wav in the same directory otherwise this won't work